 Torrey Boland, MD, is an assistant professor in the Department of Neurological Sciences at Rush University Medical Center.
 She received her medical degree from Jefferson Medical College in Philadelphia.
 After completing her medical internship at Hahnemann University Hospital, she completed a residency in neurology, including a year as chief resident, at Thomas Jefferson University Hospital.
 She then completed a fellowship in neurological critical care in the Harvard Medical School/Massachusetts General Hospital/Brigham and Women’s Hospital combined program.

 Her interests include subarachnoid hemorrhage, stroke, encephalitis, intracerebral hemorrhage, traumatic brain injury, blood transfusions and ultrasound use in the ICU.
-Boland is board-certified in neurology and board-eligible in neurocritical care.
+Boland is board-certified in neurology and board-certified in neurocritical care.

 Sebastian Pollandt, MD, is an assistant professor in the Department of Neurological Sciences at Rush University Medical Center.
 He received his medical degree from the Charité – Universitätsmedizin in Berlin, Germany.
 From 2003 to 2007, he studied cellular and subcellular mechanism of cue-conditioning in animal models of drug addiction in the neuropharmacology laboratory of Patricia Shinnick-Gallagher, PhD, at the University of Texas Medical Branch in Galveston.
 After graduating from the neurology residency training program at the University of Cincinnati Medical Center, he remained in Cincinnati to complete a neurocritical care fellowship with an emphasis on epilepsy.

 His scholarly interests include continuous EEG, multimodal neuromonitoring, status epilepticus, antiepileptic drug therapy, and traumatic brain injury.
-He is board-certified in neurology and board-eligible in neurocritical care.
+He is board-certified in neurology and board-certified in neurocritical care.